woudc/woudc-guidebook/en/index.md

 ## 2.2 Station Registration
 Once a contributor has registered with the WOUDC as indicated in [section 2.1](#21-contributor-registration), additional stations or amendments to existing station information can be registered by submitting a new GAW ID or updating station information with GAWSIS:

-1. Contributor to obtain a new GAW ID for new station or make amendments to existing station through [GAWSIS](https://gawsis.meteoswiss.ch).
+1. Contributor to obtain a new GAW ID for new station or make amendments to existing station through [GAWSIS](https://gawsis.meteoswiss.ch)
 2. Contact [WOUDC](http://woudc.org/contact.php) with the change request for adding a new station or making amendments to an existing station.
-Provide GAW ID to operator.
+Provide GAW ID to operator
-3. Operator includes new station into the WOUDC database or updates existing station.
+3. Operator includes new station into the WOUDC database or updates existing station

 ## 2.3 Data Submission
 The WOUDC provides a File Transfer Protocol (FTP) capability for contributors to submit data.
 The WOUDC FTP site is located at [ftp://ftp.woudc.org](ftp://ftp.woudc.org).
 The site requires username and password credentials in order to transfer data to the WOUDC.